navidrome/website/content/en/docs/Usage/security.md

 When using Navidrome in such configuration, you may want to prevent Navidrome from listening to all IPs configured in your computer, and only listen to `localhost`.
 This can be achieved by setting the `Address` flag to `localhost`

+## Reverse proxy authentication

+When reverse proxy authentication is used, the verification is done by another system.
+By checking a specific HTTP header, Navidrome assumes you are already authenticated.
+This header can be configured via `ReverseProxyUserHeader` configuration option.
+By default the `Remote-User` header is used.

+By default, Navidrome denies every attempt.
+Authentication proxy needs to be whitelisted in CIDR format, using `ReverseProxyWhitelist`.
+Both IPv4 and IPv6 are supported.

+If you enable this feature and uses a Subsonic client, you must whitelist the Subsonic API URL, as this authentication method is incompatible with the Subsonic authentication.
+You will need to whitelist the `/rest/*` URLs.

 ## Transcoding configuration